Communities

 Question classical-music

-#2: Post edited by user avatar gmcgath‭ · 2021-10-18T10:24:11Z (over 2 years ago)
+#2: Post edited by user avatar gmcgath‭ · 2021-10-18T10:24:11Z (about 3 years ago)

 • Composers of the classical era, especially Mozart and Beethoven, considered certain keys appropriate for certain moods.
 What reasons did they have for this?